warncke/immutable-app/README.md

 Multiple Immutable Core Model Views can be applied to the same record at the same time so formatting models through the composition of single purpose generic Model View components is encouraged.

+#### Immutable Core Service

+Immutable Core Services provide a mechanism to initialize and periodically reinitialize shared global data.

+All registered services are initialized prior to the app starting so the data that the service maintains will always be available when the app is running.

 #### Immutable Core